 Will I receive the new Know Before You Owe disclosures when I shop for a mortgage?

-The CFPB’s Know Before You Owe mortgage initiative empowers consumers with the information they need to make informed mortgage choices.
+Our Know Before You Owe mortgage initiative empowers consumers with the information they need to make informed mortgage choices.
 Under this initiative, we have consolidated the mortgage disclosures required under federal law in two new forms.
 The new disclosure forms are called the Loan Estimate and the Closing Disclosure.

 - The Loan Estimate is provided early in the mortgage process, within three business days of your application.